Sample Courses

 For those curious to know the answer to this "key question" the economist Thomas Piketty has one clear piece of advice.
 You should read the novels of Jane Austen and Honoré de Balzac.

 In this seminar we will take Piketty at his word, treating this instruction as an invitation to explore how contemporary anglophone fiction rewrites the plots of 19th century realist fiction to expose the workings of 21st century capitalism.
-Reading and watching hit TV shows such as Succession and The Gentleman, and novels by Helen Oyeyemi, Thomas Berhard, Orphan Pamuk, and Hernan Diaz, alongside key works in political economy, we will consider what contemporary literature and culture teaches its readers, true or otherwise, about economics, finance, and families.
+Reading and watching hit TV shows such as Succession and The Gentleman, and novels by Helen Oyeyemi, Thomas Berhard, Orphan Pamuk, and Hernan Diaz, alongside key works in political economy, we will consider what contemporary literature and culture teaches its readers, true or otherwise, about economics, finance, households, and families.